 Young scientists will explore how the function and structure of the heart impact blood circulation and nutrient transport.
 In addition, scientists will study the impact of disease on the cardiovascular system.
 Scientists will have the opportunity to create models detailing anatomy, engineer a heart, and make connections to other body systems that will inspire them to want to investigate more!

 In addition, scientists will participate in truly hands-on activities, such as sheep and cow heart dissections and the creation of a “Superhero” poster that highlights an area of interest from the curriculum.Enrichment Activities: In addition to classtime, afternoons and evenings give campers the opportunity for informal science learning, as well as leadership and problem-solving training through workshops, experiments, guest speakers, and recreational activities.
-Students will also attend a mid-program excursion to a local science venue.

 Price Options for Cardiology 6th-8th